dirkvl/FairPhone/README.md

 - Get more people involved in developing
 - Inviting other people to add info here
 - Give people a headstart on their project
-- Persuade Fairphone to leak infoz
+- Persuade Fairphone to release/leak info
 - Have a place for myself to gather data

 ### 3D printed casings